jguida941/cs320-contact-service-junit/README.md

 #### Testing Strategy
 - `TaskServiceTest` is a Spring Boot test running on the `test` profile (H2 + Flyway), so every operation exercises the real repositories/mappers instead of in-memory maps.
 - `TaskServiceLegacyTest` cold-starts `getInstance()` outside Spring, proving the fallback still works and that legacy callers stay isolated.
+- `TaskService` exposes a package-private `setClock(Clock)` hook used exclusively by tests so overdue calculations can be validated deterministically without mutating the domain validation rules.
 - Mapper/repository tests sit alongside the service tests for faster feedback on schema or conversion issues.

 ##### Security Tests (Per-User Isolation)